Starting a psychiatric medication: what the first month is like

 Most of the first month is a matter of waiting things out.
 A few things are worth a prompt call rather than a wait.

 Any worsening of mood, any new or increasing agitation or restlessness, and especially any new thoughts of self-harm deserve a prompt call to the prescriber.
-This matters most in the first weeks of treatment and for people under 25.
-Also call about severe side effects, or side effects that are not easing.
+This matters most in the first weeks of treatment and for people under 25, a group in whom antidepressants carry a recognized risk of increased suicidal thoughts early in treatment.
+That risk is the reason for close monitoring in the first weeks, and it is a strong reason to tell someone rather than wait if those thoughts appear.
+Also call about severe side effects, or side effects that are not easing when they should.

 Some reactions need urgent medical care rather than a call.
-Serotonin syndrome, a rare reaction caused by too much serotonin activity, and signs of an allergic reaction are both medical emergencies.
+Serotonin syndrome, a rare reaction caused by too much serotonin activity, with signs that can include agitation, a racing heart, fever, sweating, shaking, and confusion, and signs of an allergic reaction such as rash, swelling, or trouble breathing, are both medical emergencies.
+If you are in crisis or thinking about harming yourself, call or text 988 in the U.S. to reach the Suicide and Crisis Lifeline, or go to the nearest emergency room.

 What to keep track of